haifengl/bigdata/README.md

 synchronization, it is not very suitable for big data.
-Due to the large data size and shared-nothing architecture for scalability, data distribution and I/O are critical to big data analytics while MPI almost ignores it [^8].
-On the other hand, many big data analytics are conceptually straightforward and does not need very complicated communication and synchronization mechanism.
+Due to the large data size and shared-nothing architecture for scalability, data distribution and I/O are critical to big data analytics while MPI almost ignores it.[^6] On the other hand, many big data analytics are conceptually straightforward and does not need very complicated communication and synchronization mechanism.
 Based on these observations, Google invented MapReduce @Dean:2008:MSD to deal the